vllm-project/vllm-blog-source/_posts/2025-01-09-struct-decode-intro.md

 ---
 layout: post
 title: "Structured Decoding in vLLM: a gentle introduction"
-author: "Guest Post by BentoML Team"
+author: "Guest Post by BentoML and Red Hat"
 ---

 **TL/DR**: